sseungh/mcp-server-qdrant/README.md

 Once started, open your browser to http://localhost:5173 to access the inspector interface.

+> [!NOTE]
+> The `QDRANT_URL=":memory:"` environment variable is used to run Qdrant in-memory mode.
+This is useful for testing
+> purposes, but not recommended for production use.

 ## License

 This MCP server is licensed under the Apache License 2.0.
 This means you are free to use, modify, and distribute the